levinas/seqtk/README.md

 Introduction
 ------------

+This is a forked version of Heng Li's seqtk tool.
+Minor modifications were added to support trimming and summarizing.

 Seqtk is a fast and lightweight tool for processing sequences in the FASTA or FASTQ format.
 It seamlessly parses both FASTA and FASTQ files which can also be optionally compressed by gzip.

 Examples